-$$\ddot{z} + i\alpha\dot{z} + \beta\dot{z} + i\gamma z + \delta z = 0, \qquad z = x + iy, \tag{2.1}$$ proportional to velocity $\beta \dot{z}$ and will be referred to as complex damping.
+(2.1) $$\ddot{z} + i\alpha\dot{z} + \beta\dot{z} + i\gamma z + \delta z = 0, \qquad z = x + iy,$$

+PROPOSITION 2.1.
+The modified Maxwell-Bloch equations are the linearized normal form for planar, rotationally symmetric dynamical systems.

+Equation (2.1) is the basic harmonic oscillator with the two complex terms $i\alpha\dot{z}$ and $i\gamma z$ .
+In physical systems $i\alpha\dot{z}$ arises from Coriolis effects, and hence is known as the gyroscopic term, whereas $i\gamma z$ typically arises from dissipation in rotational variables.
+The damping force $i\gamma z$ is different from the usual damping term proportional to velocity $\beta\dot{z}$ and will be referred to as complex damping.
 This type of damping corresponds to the positional dissipation introduced in (1.4).
 Physically the complex damping term models viscous effects caused by, for example, motion in a fluid, while the usual damping term models internal dissipation.

-Proposition 2.1.
-The modified Maxwell-Bloch equations are the linearized normal form for planar, rotationally symmetric dynamical systems.

-(2.1) is the basic harmonic oscillator with the two complex terms $i\alpha \dot{z}$ and $i\gamma z$ .
-In physical systems $i\alpha \dot{z}$ arises from Coriolis effects, and hence is known as the gyroscopic term.
-Whereas $i\gamma z$ typically arises from dissipation in rotational variables.
-The damping force $i\gamma z$ is different from the usual damping term

 Before we describe the general stability properties of these equations, let us consider as an illustrative example the stability of a rotating beam.
 One can show that the linearized equations of the first mode of a rotating beam can be cast in the form of (2.1).
 In this case $\alpha$ corresponds to the rotation rate of the beam.
-These linearized equations are the same as the Euler-Lagrange equations for a bead in a rotating circular plate [3].
+These linearized equations are the same as the linearized Euler-Lagrange equations for a bead in a rotating circular plate [2].
 If one ignores dissipation, the system is potentially stable as long as the rotation rate is less than the resonance frequency of the beam.
 If the rotation rate is greater than the resonance frequency of the beam, the system becomes gyroscopically stabilized.
 As mentioned in the introduction, dissipation proportional to velocity destabilizes this gyroscopically stabilized state.
-Typically damping in a beam is due to internal dissipation which is proportional to velocities, and hence, this explains why one observes a rotating beam become unstable when spun at a rate which exceeds its resonance frequency.
+Typically, damping in a beam is due to internal dissipation which is proportional to velocities, hence explaining why one observes a rotating beam become unstable when spun at a rate which exceeds its resonance frequency.